Secure SCADA for OT Networks:

 That said, architecture choices made at design time matter enormously.
 Platforms designed in the 1990s and 2000s assumed a trusted plant LAN: flat networks, Windows domain authentication, and remote access bolted on later through port forwarding or VPNs.
 Cloud-era platforms like Merobix were designed after Stuxnet and the rise of internet scanning tools like Shodan, so they start from the assumption that any inbound path into the OT network will eventually be found and attacked - and eliminate those paths entirely.

-To be fair to the incumbents: Ignition, AVEVA, and FactoryTalk all run mature security programs, publish hardening guides, and can be deployed to a strong security posture.
+Many established SCADA platforms run mature security programs, publish hardening guides, and can be deployed to a strong security posture.
 The difference is how much configuration and integrator discipline it takes to get there.
-A platform that is secure by default — MFA on, RBAC on, no inbound ports possible — removes the most common failure mode in OT security: the correctly designed system that was never correctly configured.
-For a broader look at reliability-focused platforms, see our guide to the best SCADA systems for mission-critical environments.
+A platform that is secure by default - MFA on, RBAC on, no inbound ports possible - removes the most common failure mode in OT security: the correctly designed system that was never correctly configured.

 IEC 62443: The Standard That Defines "Industrial-Grade" Security